Michelin Star Restaurants Girona & Costa Brava

 It is claimed that the Costa Brava is home to more Michelin star restaurants per capita than any other region in the world.
 Because it is difficult to define the term “region” versus city or country, it could be true.
 There are 15 restaurants, with a total of 19 stars, some of them can be considered among the best restaurants in Spain.

-El Celler de Can Roca, the sole three star restaurant in the Costa Brava, often is thrust into the spotlight.
+El Celler de Can Roca, the sole three-star restaurant in the Costa Brava, often is thrust into the spotlight.
 Rightfully so.
-Over the last several years, the restaurant perennials hovers in the top of The World’s 50 Best Restaurants, even claiming the number one spot.
+It has the most Michelin Stars in the Costa Brava.
+Plus, over the last several years, the restaurant perennially hovers in the top of The World’s 50 Best Restaurants, even claiming the number one spot.

-It is impossible to travel to the Costa Brava without hearing the restaurant named in almost every conversation about the food of Catalonia.
+It is impossible to travel to the Costa Brava without hearing the restaurant named in almost every conversation about Catalan food and the Catalan restaurant scene.
 Images of the three Roca Brothers grace marketing and promotional materials around the world.
 In 2018, The World’s 50 Best Restaurants named Can Roca the number 2 restaurant in the world.

 Michelin Star Restaurants – Girona